3dgecas3/almaprep/README.md

 # Simple Server Setup Script for Alma

 This project provides a set of scripts to automate the setup and configuration of a server running Alma Linux.
 The scripts handle user creation, SSH configuration, firewall setup, and Podman installation.
 The inspirtation comes from working in a cloud environment with no ability to supply a user-data file to cloud init.
-It assumes starting as root in Alma linux.
+It assumes starting as root in Alma Linux 9.
+It's fairly specific, hope it helps.

 ## Features